jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ### No Overhead of Command Creation

 One of the reasons why private contents of a call are only created just before the call is run, is because this prevents overhead of creation.
-If you would have to create the whole call structure when the great grandparent of commands is created, then this is not only a lot of work in one blow, but also, a lot of command call objects are created, that never get to run in the first place, because it only runs under certain conditions.
+If you might have to create the whole call structure when the great grandparent of commands is created, then this is not only a lot of work in one blow, but also, a lot of command call objects are created, that never get to run in the first place, because it only runs under certain conditions.
 Delayed creation of the private contents of a command call prevents this overhead of procedure creation and creates a neat and steady rate of procedure creation.

 ### No Circular Command Creation

 Another reason why private contents of a call are only created just before the call is run, is because this prevents circular creation of commands.
 Some command may call another command and that command may call the first one again.
-Command calls are usually private, so if you would create all possible command calls, you end up creating an endless recurrence of command creations, while in reality, the recurrence might be broken by some conditional execution of one of the command calls.
+Command calls are usually private, so if you might create all possible command calls, you end up creating an endless recurrence of command creations, while in reality, the recurrence might be broken by some conditional execution of one of the command calls.
 Creating private contents of command calls prevents this circular creation and only creates a command object when it might actually run.

 #### Diagram